 - 2.1.
 Members will be aware of the DWP plans to introduce a Universal Credit (UC) to replace a range of benefits, including housing benefit, for new applications from October 2013, transitioning all existing claims by April 2017.
 The UC will be assessed and paid by the DWP.
-Council tax benefit is excluded from UC with separate schemes established and administered by each local authority. - 2.2.
+Council tax benefit is to be excluded from UC with separate schemes established and administered by each local authority. - 2.2.
 These changes include the establishment of a Single Fraud Investigation Service (SFIS) which will have responsibility for the investigation of all Universal Credit fraud.
 How that service is to be delivered is yet to be determined although it is likely to reflect DWP priorities, policy and procedure.
-The DWP are piloting a number of approaches to SFIS prior to the introduction of UC where DWP, HMRC and Local Authority staff will work together with the intention of investigating the current disparate benefits, i.e. HB, Income Support, Tax Credit as a single investigation.
+The DWP intend to pilot a number of approaches to SFIS prior to the introduction of UC where DWP, HMRC and Local Authority staff will work together with the intention of investigating the current disparate benefits, i.e. HB, Income Support, Tax Credit as a single investigation.
 How this will work in practice is yet to be determined. - 2.3.
 There will be major implications for the council's housing benefit and council tax benefit delivery and fraud investigation functions.
 Once definitive plans are set out by the DWP, they will be the subject of a further report to this committee. - 2.4.
 Until such time as SFIS is fully funded and resourced by the DWP, the council will continue to be responsible for the investigation of fraud in HB.
 The team continues to receive a very high volume of fraud referrals and, as with previous years, a high percentage of cases have to be screened out without investigation.
 There is a process of case screening which considers the quality of evidence, likely value of overpayment and other factors.
 Those which are not screened out are passed for investigation.
 An investigation will be closed once there is sufficient evidence to establish that a fraudulent overpayment of benefit has occurred and a sanction

 - has been applied or no further action is warranted.
 Investigations range in length from a few months to many years for complex prosecutions. - 2.5.
-The sanctions available for HB fraud are: Overpayment recovery, a caution administered by the council, an administrative penalty and criminal prosecution.
+The sanctions available for HB fraud are: Overpayment recovery, a caution administered by the council, an administrative penalty of 30% of the overpayment and criminal prosecution.
 In recent years the Audit and Investigation team have prioritised high value fraud resulting in a higher proportion of prosecutions.
 These take longer to prepare than cautions and administrative penalties.
 This has resulted in fewer sanctions but higher value overpayments.
-Performance has also been affected by carrying three vacant investigator posts out of a total of five.
+Performance is slightly down due to moving staff from HB investigations to Housing Tenancy Fraud work following the receipt of additional funding from central government.
 Historical case load data and current performance is shown below:

-HB Fraud 2008/09 2009/10 20010/11 20010/11 20012/13
+HB Fraud 2008/09 2009/10 20010/11 20011/12

-Referrals 723 672 757 612 666
+Referrals 723 672 757 612

-Closed 832 744 675 597 622
+Closed 832 744 675 597

-Screened Out 511 423 386 339 432
+Screened Out 511 423 386 339

-% dropped 61% 57% 57% 57% 69%
+% dropped 61% 57% 57% 57%

-Investigated 321 321 290 258 190
+Investigated 321 321 290 258

-Fraud Found 118 150 121 102 121
+Fraud Found 118 150 121 102

-Hit Rate 37% 47% 42% 40% 64%
+Hit Rate 37% 47% 42% 40%

-Caution 7 5 1 3 0
+Caution 7 5 1 3

-Admin Penalty 46 40 20 28 34
+Admin Penalty 46 40 20 28

-Prosecution 31 36 50 30 28
+Prosecution 31 36 50 30

-Total Sanctions 84 81 71 61 62
+Total Sanctions 84 81 71 61

-Summons Only 1 0 2 0 4

-Overpayment Only 21 73 47 40 53
+Overpayment Only 21 73 47 40

-Table 1 - HB Fraud Caseload 2008 to 2013
+Table 1 - HB Fraud Caseload 2008 to 2012

-Chart 1 - HB Fraud Caseload 2003 to 2013
+Chart 1 - HB Fraud Caseload 2003 to 2011